usegraffy/graffy/docs/Theory.md

 - Q₁ + Q₂ = Q₂ + Q₁
 - Q₁ + (Q₂ + Q₃) = (Q₁ + Q₂) + Q₃

-### Graff difference
+### Graph difference

 - **G₁ − G₂ = G₃**

-As Graffs are sets of leaves, this is analogous to a set difference.
+As Graphs are sets of leaves, this is analogous to a set difference.

 ```
-Graff₁ − Graff₂ = {
+Graph₁ − Graph₂ = {
-  Leaf₁ where ∄ Leaf₂ ∈ Graff₂ : Leaf₁ ~ Leaf₂
+  Leaf₁ where ∄ Leaf₂ ∈ Graph₂ : Leaf₁ ~ Leaf₂
-  ∀ Leaf₁ ∈ Graff₁
+  ∀ Leaf₁ ∈ Graph₁
 }
 ```

 When processing a write operation with multiple sinks, compute the pending changes after each partial write.
-It should be reversible using Graff union:
+It should be reversible using Graph union:

 - (G₁ − G₂) + G₂ = G₁